 Listed below are three ways to combat common change management mishaps.

-1. Don’t immediately overhaul the entire organisation.
+1. Don’t immediately overhaul the entire organization.
 Execute discrete and incremental changes.

-2. Don’t assume that the organisation will simply absorb your vision.
+2. Don’t assume that the organization will simply absorb your vision.
 Executive sponsorship is necessary.

 3. Don’t forget your employees.
-Create a sense of urgency and get employees energised about the new changes.
+Create a sense of urgency and get employees energized about the new changes.